 San Diego Out of State DUI Lawyers

 If you are from outside California and were stopped, tested and charged with DUI in the San Diego area, you may not be fully aware of the repercussions.
 The laws surrounding out of state DUIs are extremely complicated and will not only affect your driving privileges in California, but also in your own state.
 In addition to facing criminal charges, you may also have to attend a DUI hearing at a California DMV.
-Both of these elements should be handled with an experienced DUI lawyer at your side to ensure you do not face the full ramifications of the law.
+Both of these elements should be handled with an experienced drunk driving defense lawyer at your side to ensure you do not face the full ramifications of the law.

 You need to act now to retain before your case progresses any further through the system!
 If you or someone you love has been charged with a DUI, contact jD Law Criminal Defense Attorneys immediately to schedule a free consultation.
 Our San Diego out of state DUI lawyer has extensive experience defending clients in both criminal cases and DUI hearings, leading to either reduced charges or complete dismissals of cases.
 To get started on your case, contact jD Law Criminal Defense Attorneys at (760) 630-2000 or request a free evaluation online today so that we can review your charges right away.

 There are two aspects to your DUI offense; one is the criminal aspect, which will take place in the criminal justice system, and the second is the administrative matter related to your license suspension, which takes place at the DMV.

 When you were stopped, the officer gave you a notice telling you that your driving privileges in California would be suspended in 30 days.
 California officers do not have the legal authority to take away your license, but they can notify the DMV to suspend your license.
 The notice also says you must request the Department of Motor Vehicles for a hearing within 10 days of arrest.
 If you fail to schedule or attend this hearing, you will automatically lose both your driving privileges in California and in your home state.